-US and Cross-Border Tax Services for Canadian Snowbirds
+US and Cross-Border Tax Accountant - Canadian Snowbirds

 Canadian residents spending time in the United States may be considered as US residents for income tax purposes and be required to complete certain US tax filings.
 Canadians who exceed a specific number of days in a single year or over a period of three years are required to file a US tax return or provide other documentation in order to avoid paying US taxes on worldwide income.